dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### What does it mean that an object is immutable in Python?

-Immutable variable value can not be changed once they are created.
+Immutable variable values can't be changed once they are created.
+Immutable datatypes: int, float, str, tuple and frozensets.

         example_string = 'abc'
         example_string[0] = 'w'